IBM/alexa-skill-watson-assistant/README.md

 }
 ```

-* If the service credentials from IBM Watson Assistant is IAM based as below, populate the IAM apikey, url, and workspace_id and replace the `.params` file
+* If the service credentials from IBM Watson Assistant are IAM based as shown in the diagram below, populate the values for IAM apikey, url, workspace_id and other fields and replace the content of `.params` file with the populated JSON from below.

 ![](https://github.com/IBM/pattern-images/raw/master/watson-assistant/watson_assistant_api_key.png)